jollopre/harmoniser/README.md

   $ make test
 ```

-You can also shell into the running container by executing `$ make shell` and from within execute anything related to Harmoniser on its isolated environment.
+You can also access the running container by executing `$ make shell` and then execute any commands related to Harmoniser within its isolated environment.

 ## Future Improvements

-- [ ] Issue: Reopen memoized Channel in the context of the class that are included.
-There are scenarios for which the channel gets closed, for instance Precondition Failed when checking an exchange declaration.
+- [ ] Feature: Introduce capability of configuring concurrency for Harmoniser process.
+- [ ] Issue: Reopen Channels anytime an exception occurs that closes them automatically.
+More info can be found [here](https://www.rabbitmq.com/channels.html#error-handling).
 - [ ] Chore: Introduce simplecov gem for code coverage.
-- [ ] Feature: Add default `on_return` handler as well as permitting the definition of on_return method to be called anytime a published message gets returned.
-- [ ] Feature: Introduce capability of configuring number of threads for queue consuming at the CLI.

 ## License